 Zoning and land use matters are largely controlled by local governments through zoning ordinances, permitting processes, and code enforcement.
 While state law still applies, cities and counties have significant authority over land use approvals, variances, and development regulations.

-Florida law also imposes strict statutes of limitations on real estate-related claims.
-Written contract actions must generally be filed within five years, oral contract claims within four years, property damage claims within four years, and most construction defect claims within four years, subject to limited extensions.
-Florida real estate law is particularly complex due to its procedural nature, reliance on case law, and strict deadlines, where even minor missteps can eliminate otherwise valid claims.
+Attorney Eliot Dempsey and the Dempsey Law Firm emphasize that Florida law imposes strict statutes of limitations on real estate-related claims.
+Generally, written contract actions must be filed within five years, oral contract claims within four years, property damage claims within four years, and most construction defect claims within four years, with only limited opportunities for extension.
+Navigating Florida real estate law can be particularly challenging due to its procedural complexity, reliance on case law, and strict deadlines, where even minor errors can result in the loss of otherwise valid claims.
+The Dempsey Law Firm provides experienced guidance to ensure these critical deadlines are met and clients’ rights are fully protected.